 Later in the century, after English naturalist Charles Darwin advanced his theory of evolution by natural selection, the idea of the inheritance of acquired characters came to be identified as a distinctively “Lamarckian” view of organic change (though Darwin himself also believed that acquired characters could be inherited).
 The idea was not seriously challenged in biology until the German biologist August Weismann did so in the 1880s.
 In the 20th century, since Lamarck’s idea failed to be confirmed experimentally and the evidence commonly cited in its favour was given different interpretations, it became thoroughly discredited.
 Epigenetics, the study of the chemical modification of genes and gene-associated proteins, has since offered an explanation for how certain traits developed during an organism’s lifetime can be passed along to its offspring.

 Lamarck gradually turned blind and died in Paris on December 18, 1829.
 When he died, his family was so poor they had to apply to the Academie for financial assistance.
 Lamarck’s books and the contents of his home were sold at auction, and his body was buried in a temporary lime-pit.
 In his own day, Lamarck’s theory of evolution was generally rejected as implausible, unsubstantiated, or heretical.
 Today he is primarily remembered for his notion of the inheritance of acquired characteristics.
+During his lifetime, Lamarck named a large number of species, many of which have become synonyms.
+The World Register of Marine Species gives no fewer than 1,634 records.
+The Indo-Pacific Molluscan Database gives 1,781 records

 References and Further Reading: